oscar-starks/oscar-starks/README.md

 * 🤝  I'm open to collaborating on anything that works on the web
 * 🤝  I'm also open to collaborating on embedded systems and hardware projects
 * ⚡  I love C++ and I have some firsthand practical knowledge about it.
 I'd like to practicalize its use for the optimization of web apps!
+* 🦾  Currently learning Golang and using the Gin framework for building APIs

 <a href="https://www.github.com/oscar-starks" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/oscar-starks?logo=github&style=for-the-badge&color=0891b2&labelColor=000000" /></a><a href="https://www.twitter.com/theTechPriest_" target="_blank" rel="noreferrer"><img